alioso/d8-front-end-development/exercise_create_a_bearskin_subtheme.md

 The very important line here is "base theme".
 This is the reference for the theme from which you'll inherit all theme files (CSS, JS, templates, libraries, .theme etc).

-From there on, you'll proceed exactly the same as for any theme, adding
+From there on, you'll proceed exactly the same as for any theme, adding files that will override your starter theme.